balthisar/JSDCocoaDemos/readme.md

 -----
 This project serves as an all-in-one project for various Cocoa classes and demonstrations put together by *balthisar.com*, and consists of several different themes with not a whole lot in common between them.

+Current Contents Include:

+- `ViewsFromNibs`
+	> A simple demonstrion of how to load and use Nib files dynamically instead of building them statically into your application.

+- `NSTextView+JSDExtensions`
+	> An `NSTextView` category that implements wordwrap (or not), line number display, and simple line-character highlighting.

 How to Use
 ----------